Services for Older/Vulnerable Adults

 Services for People with Disabilities

 Employment Services help people with disabilities get ready for, find, and keep a job.
 We have a residential training and medical rehabilitation center known as Wilson Workforce and Rehabilitation Center as well as field offices located across Virginia.
 The Agency also partners with a network of community rehabilitation providers, also known as Employment Services Organizations.
 These organizations provide Employment and Vocational Services throughout the state.
 For students with disabilities moving from high school to further education, work or independence, DARS collaborates with schools in providing Transition Services.
 DARS also works with federally funded One Stop Centers to provide workforce services to persons with disabilities.

 In Virginia, eight state agencies, including DARS, are committed to supporting a career pathways approach to building Virginia's workforce.
 These agencies oversee 24 programs that provide assistance to businesses seeking quality employees and deliver a variety of education, training, and support programs for youth and adults.
 Learn more about the Virginia Workforce System through the publication, How is Workforce Development Delivered In Virginia?

 Community Based Services

 The DARS Community Based Services Division administers several programs that support individuals with significant disabilities to maximize their independence, employment, and full inclusion into society.
-Individuals do not have to be recipients of Vocational Rehabilitation services to be eligible for the CBS Division programs which include Brain Injury Services Coordination; Community Rehabilitation Case Management Services; Independent Living Services, Personal Assistance Services.
+Individuals do not have to be recipients of Vocational Rehabilitation services to be eligible for the CBS Division programs which include Brain Injury Services Coordination; Community Rehabilitation Case Management Services; Independent Living Services, Personal Assistance Services, Dementia Services.

 Assistive Technology / Devices and Equipment